VedaShivayogi/Healthcare-Face-Recognition-Login-System/README.md

 A: Core security features are compliant.
 Consult healthcare compliance experts for your specific deployment.

 **Q: Can multiple people use this system?**
 A: Yes!
-Each user gets their own trained face recognition mo
+Each user gets their own trained face recognition m

 ## 🎯 Roadmap